cotes2020/jekyll-theme-chirpy/_posts/00CodeNote/language/SQL/SQL.0.3.clause.md

 SELECT DISTINCT country FROM Websites;

 // SELECT studentNO FROM student WHERE 0 // false, return null
-// SELECT studentNO FROM student WHERE 1 // true, reture all
+// SELECT studentNO FROM student WHERE 1 // true, return all
 // SELECT * FROM Websites WHERE country='CN';
 // SELECT * FROM Websites WHERE id=1;
 // Select * from emp where comm is null;